Instant Pot Lentil Soup

 Notes

-Storage: Kept in an airtight container in the fridge, the soup will keep for 4-5 days.
-To reheat it, you can do so in a saucepan on the stovetop or in the microwave, stirring occasionally to make sure it heats evenly.
+• Storage: You can keep your lentil soup in an airtight container in the fridge for 4-5 days.
+You can reheat it in a saucepan on the stovetop, or in the microwave, stirring occasionally to make sure it heats evenly.

-You can also freeze the soup!
-Stored in an airtight container, the soup will keep in the freezer for up to 6 months.
+• Freezing: Stored in an airtight container, this soup will keep in the freezer for up to 6 months.
 I recommend thawing it in the fridge overnight before reheating.

 Nutrition